Ever walk into a room and forget why you were there?

 Here are a few things to think about when making friends with your doors:

-- According to Feng Shui, Doors invite opportunity.
-Our front door is the Mouth of Ch’i which brings fresh Life Force into our homes and our lives.
-Really look at the entrance to your home.
-Is it obvious, beautiful and well cared for?
-Stand at your doors, inside and outside and look around: what do you see?
+- According to ancient wisdom of Feng Shui (a small branch of Traditional Chinese Medicine) Doors invite opportunity, health and all the good we are wanting.
+The front entry door is the Mouth of Ch’i which brings fresh Life Force into our homes and our lives.
+Take a hard look at the entrance to your home or business.
+Is it easy to find, obvious, beautiful and well cared for?
+Stand at all of your doors, inside and outside and look around: what do you see? (to discover how the body sees and responds to spaces and creates behavior sign up here for emails and post notifications.)

 - Are your doors beautiful?
 Do they look inviting and work perfectly?
 Do they open completely?
 Make sure yours do.

-- Doors directly across from each other ‘steal’ energy.
+- Energy flow: use caution: doors directly across from each other ‘steal’ energy.
 If your neighbor’s front door or garage is across from your front door, you are losing energy and life force.
 Place some landscaping between your door and the other or at the very least, if you can, hang a bagua mirror above your front door.
 If you cannot do that, place a wreathe on your front door and place a small round mirror facing toward the offending door.
 Other options apply, if you have questions, just email me.

 - Make it obvious.
 A home or door that is hard to find, a walkway that is in disrepair or overgrown by plants, hidden street number or not-well-lighted doorway all signal that we are unavailable for the goodness in our lives.